- 15 Sep 2023

 Let's have a closer look at some specific features of dashboard embedding with Preset.

 Dashboard embedding offers a number of security features designed to provide flexible access control without compromising your infrastructure.

-Authentication can be configured using your app's authentication or using Preset authentication.
-Data access can be controlled programmatically with minimal coding — in fact, the entire embedding process can be launched in under 1 sprint.
+Authentication can be configured using your app's authentication and access can be controlled programmatically with minimal coding — in fact, the entire embedding process can be launched in under 1 sprint.